Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Introduction

-In this paper we review some of the most recent non-parametric regression methods for estimating heterogeneous effects arising from a binary treatment assignment, at a individual level, and introduce a taxonomy that classifies these methods under the same unified framework.
-More in details, we provide an overview of the implied assumptions and compare methods' performance with the help of two simulated studies.
-In addition, we illustrate practical application of some of the methods on a real-world dataset to investigate the effect of participation to school meal programs on students' health indicators, which is likely to display heterogeneity patterns depending on students' demographics.
 We focus on methods which circumvent the potential issues stemming from lack of complete (and controlled) randomization by making a set of assumptions which are common in the literature.
 The first assumption is \emph{unconfoundedness}, which ensures that there is no unobserved confounding factor driving selection into treatment.
-Unconfoudedness might be, in some cases, a strained assumption to make, but represents less of a threat in settings where a large number of relevant covariates is available.
-The second assumption is \emph{common support}, which states that each unit, identified by a given set of demographics, has non-zero probability of being observed in each of the treatment groups.
+Unconfoudedness is untestable, and might be in some cases a strained assumption to make, but represents less of a threat in settings where a large number of relevant covariates is available, deemed to be good proxies of confounders.
+The second assumption is \emph{common support}, which states that each unit, identified by a given set of covariates, has non-zero probability of being observed in each of the treatment groups.
 In other words, common support ensures that there is no deterministic component in treatment administration.
+Contrary to unconfoundedness, common support can be inspected in the data.
 Finally, the last assumption is known as \emph{Stable Unit Treatment Value Assumption} (SUTVA), and states that the response to treatment of one unit is not affected by other units' assignment to treatment, thus ensuring that there is no interference.

 The rest of the work is organized as follows.
 Section \ref{sec:ProblemSetup} formulates the problem of estimating \emph{Conditional Average Treatment Effect} (CATE) by using the potential outcomes representation by \cite{rubin1978}.
-Section \ref{sec:cate} reviews the most recent methods of estimating CATE and the problem of model selection.
+Section \ref{sec:cate} reviews the most popular frameworks for estimating CATE and comments on the problem of model selection.
 Section \ref{sec:simu} presents results from two different simulated studies that we conducted to compare performance of some of the methods.
 Section \ref{sec:realdata} provides an example of a real-world social sciences application.
 Section \ref{sec:discussion} concludes with a discussion.